 - Flatten the dough ball into a cookie shape with your palm, then repeat the process until you have 12 cookies on the baking sheet.

 - Bake for 12 minutes, then remove from heat and allow to cool on the baking sheet for at least 10 minutes before eating.

 - Store leftovers in an airtight container at room temperature for up to a week or in the freezer for up to a few months.

 Frequently Asked Questions

 I can’t have almond flour.
-Can use an all-purpose gluten-free flour instead?
+Can I use an all-purpose gluten-free flour instead?

 Sunflower seed flour (aka Sunflour) can usually be substituted for almond flour in recipes, but I have not tested it in this specific recipe.
-Something to keep in mind is that it can sometimes turn baked goods green due to a chemical reaction between a component of sunflower seeds and baking soda or baking powder.
+Something to keep in mind is that it can sometimes turn baked goods green.
+The change is not dangerous, it’s just a chemical reaction between a compound in sunflower seeds and baking soda or baking powder.

 Can you recommend a substitute for coconut flour?

 Coconut flour absorbs much more liquid than most other flours.
 Because of that, I am not aware of any substitute for it in this recipe.